From the very start, as a beginner in fishkeeping, I’ve always had my eyes wide open for new compelling swimming pet buddies.

 They are not demanding when it comes to feeding and water parameters.

-Their reach up to 2 inches.
+They reach up to 2 inches.
 You can keep 5 of them in a 10-gallon tank as a starter in the hobby.

+Platies will also be more than satisfied with just the basic equipment a fish tank needs.
 You can find different types of platies in a variety of colors.

 They are also peaceful and tank mates would be easy to find.

-As a novice in the hobby, you would be definitely able to create a cool fish tank with happy and active platies.
+As a novice in the hobby, you would be able to create a cool fish tank with happy and active platies.

 A photo of a platy-based aquarium that’s pretty cool and looks exotic: